nkabrown/truckers-atlas/engineering-mindset.md

 -   Review release notes and/or change logs for list of dependencies with new updates.
     -   Is there new functionality this codebase can use?
     -   Do changes need to be made to upgrade?
+    -   Are any problematic issues associated with these changes?
 -   Run `npx browserslist-lint` to update `caniuse-lite` database.